-All second grade students currently enrolled in the Fullerton School District will participate in the first round of the screening and identification process.
+All second-grade students currently enrolled in the Fullerton School District will participate in the first round of the screening and identification process.
 This is done so that all students have an opportunity to display their gifted abilities.
 Parents who choose to "Opt Out" of this process must be aware that once a child has "Opted Out" they may not be added to the testing list for the remainder of the school year.

 Students may be nominated for screening by parents, teachers, the school's Student Intervention Team, or other persons familiar with the student's performance.
 Standardized test scores and student work are monitored each spring to ensure that students demonstrating extraordinary achievement are found either through nomination or by a review of the data.
-Participation in the screening process does not guarantee participation in GATE ability testing.

-What criterion qualifies my child?
+What criteria qualifies my child for GATE identification?

 Once the test is complete, it is scored and parents are notified by mail of the results.
+FSD uses multiple pathways to make GATE Identification recommendations.
+The GATE Identification Team is comprised of teachers and administrators who meet to review data including cognitive abilities scores, achievement scores, and other pertinent data.
 Our district offers several ways in which a child can be identified GATE:

-General Intellectual - A student must obtain a total score of 98%ile or above on a nationally normed cognitive abilities test.
-Teacher observation of exceptional classroom performance and/or ability, along with observations of characteristics of a gifted child contribute to this identification

-High Achievement - A student must obtain a total score of 95%ile or above on a nationally normed cognitive abilities test AND California State Test and FSD District Benchmark scores in the High Advanced range in English Language Arts and Math over a period of two years.
-Teacher observation of exceptional classroom performance, along with observations of characteristics of a gifted child contributes to this identification
+- General Intellectual -A student must obtain a total score of 98%ile or above on a nationally normed cognitive abilities test.
+Multiple data points are reviewed to triangulate this recommendation, including English Language Arts and Mathematics achievement scores, creativity, language acquisition, teacher observation of exceptional classroom performance and/or ability, along with observations of characteristics of a gifted child - High Achievement -A student must obtain a total score of 95%ile or above on a nationally normed cognitive abilities test AND California State Test and FSD District Benchmark scores in the High Advanced range in English Language Arts and Math over a period of two years.
+Multiple data points are reviewed to triangulate this recommendation, including English Language Arts and Mathematics achievement scores, creativity, language acquisition, and teacher observation of exceptional classroom performance, along with observations of characteristics of a gifted child.

-Multi-Dimensional - A student must be close to meeting test score criteria in General Intellectual or High Achievement categories.
+- Multi-Dimensional -A student must be close to meeting test score criteria in General Intellectual or High Achievement categories.
 This category is provided to ensure equal opportunity for students from varying linguistic, economic and/or cultural backgrounds and for students with learning disabilities.
 Students are evaluated according to a combination of factors.
-These include District Benchmarks, intellectual ability, achievement, student portfolio, and observations of gifted characteristics.
+These include District Benchmarks, intellectual ability, achievement, student portfolio, and observations of gifted characteristics. - Visual and Performing Arts Students in 4th and 5th grade may apply for an Artistic Talent designation through a portfolio and interview process.
+Students who qualify for the GATE Artistic Talent designation will receive services at Golden Hill Elementary School.
+A student in 7th or 8th grade must demonstrate exceptional talent in visual and/or performing arts as measured by teacher recommendation and audition and/or student portfolio.